-MIAMI – June, 30th, 2020 – The way we shop is changing.
-As constraints are being imposed on our daily lives due to COVID-19, consumers are adopting new payment habits at an accelerated pace, according to a global study by Mastercard conducted in 15 markets, including several markets in Latin America.
+Purchase, NY, June 18, 2020 – The way we shop is changing.
+With constraints imposed on our daily lives due to COVID-19, consumers are adopting new payment habits at an accelerated pace, according to a global study by Mastercard conducted in 15 markets.
 Consumers are increasingly moving away from cash and opting for contact-free and digital payments experiences – and they don’t expect to go back.
-Ecommerce is also seeing a surge in growth rates, according to Mastercard data, as consumers increasingly shop online.
+E-commerce is also seeing a surge, with Mastercard SpendingPulse reporting record growth rates across the globe as consumers increasingly shop online.

-As payment behaviors evolve, two notable trends emerge in our research:
+As our payment behaviors evolve, two notable trends emerge in our research:

-- In store, a massive and sudden move away from cash: Globally, almost seven in 10 consumers say the shift from cash to digital payments will likely be permanent and nearly half of consumers plan to use cash less, even after the pandemic subsides, according to a Mastercard weekly survey launched April 27.
+- In store, a massive move away from cash: Globally, almost seven in 10 consumers say the shift to digital payments will likely be permanent, and nearly half of consumers plan to use cash less, even after the pandemic subsides, according to a Mastercard weekly survey launched April 27.

 Building the Foundation for the Future of Payments

 From a simplified online checkout experience to an in-store tap on a contactless terminal, Mastercard is leveraging its insights and technology, forging critical partnerships and driving innovation to ensure a solid foundation to deliver the future of payments.